rkarn/ChipWhisperer_NN/README.md

-# Attack to Neural Network implementation on Chip Whisperer
+# Attack on Neural Network: Implementation on Chip Whisperer